00ste/pkglist/README.md

-# Fedora Packages List
+# Description

-A collection of scripts to manage packages declaratively using any package manager.
+A collection of scripts to install packages declaratively using any package manager.

 # Usage